-Under normal circumstances, staff and volunteers should not transport a single child or young person.
-However, this may be necessary in an emergency or when other possibilities have been explored but are not possible and this is the only means of the child attending a particular group or activity.
-In these circumstances, workers should do their utmost to spend the least amount of time alone in a car with a young person and should ensure they have written permission from their line manager and the parents/carers, (please refer to appendix C.) In emergency contexts, where not giving a child a lift alone would cause them to be put at risk from harm, then this must be recorded and reported to a manager and parents/carers.
+Under normal circumstances, staff and volunteers should not transport any child or young person.
+However, this may be necessary in an emergency.
+In these circumstances, workers should do their utmost to spend the least amount of time alone in a car with a young person.
+This emergency must be recorded and reported to a manager and parents/carers.